aikibo/Torino/README.md

 The city has a rich culture and history, being known for its numerous art galleries, restaurants, churches, palaces, opera houses, piazzas, parks, gardens, theatres, libraries, museums and other venues.
 Turin is well known for its Renaissance, Baroque, Rococo, Neo-classical, and Art Nouveau architecture.

 In addition, the city is home to museums such as Museo Egizio, Mole Antonelliana and Museo Nazionale del Cinema.
 The city also hosts some of Italy's best universities, colleges, academies, lycea and gymnasia, such as the University of Turin, founded in the 15th century, and the Turin Polytechnic.
-Turin is well known as the home of the Shroud of Turin, the football teams Juventus F.C. and Torino F.C., and as host of the 2006 Winter Olympics (font: https://en.wikipedia.org/wiki/Turin)
+Turin is well known as the home of the Shroud of Turin, the football teams Juventus F.C. and Torino F.C., and as host of the 2006 Winter Olympics (source: https://en.wikipedia.org/wiki/Turin)